ScienceBenchmark: A Complex Real-World Benchmark for Evaluating Natural Language to SQL Systems: Science Benchmark: A New Benchmark for Complex Databases

 \subsubsection{Phase 3: SQL-to-NL Translation Phase.}

 In the third phase of our pipeline shown in Figure \ref{fig:data-flow-Working-pipeline1}, we generate the natural language questions (NLQs) that correspond to the newly generated SQL queries.
 To achieve this, we use \emph{GPT-3}~\footnote{Note that we also experimented with DBPal~\cite{weir2020dbpal} as an alternative but we opted for a custom pipeline using GPT-3 since the generated natural language questions are more fluent.
 However, DBPal can easily be integrated in our pipeline to further extend ScienceBenchmark with additional training data.}~\cite{brown2020gpt3}.
-We present details on the evaluation of large language models (LLMs) for generating NL questions given a SQL statement in Section~\ref{sec:SQL_to_NL_Model_Selection}.
+We present details on the evaluation of LLMs for generating NL questions given a SQL statement in Section~\ref{sec:SQL_to_NL_Model_Selection}.

-We fine-tuned GPT-3 on a subset of 468 samples of the Spider training data for four epochs.
+We fine-tuned GPT-3\footnote{We use a fine-tuned version of GPT-3 to generate NL questions because fine-tuning GPT-4 is not available yet https://platform.openai.com/docs/guides/fine-tuning/what-models-can-be-fine-tuned.}} on a subset of 468 samples of the Spider training data for four epochs.
 This alleviates the need for prompt engineering.
 Thus, the input to GPT-3 is a SQL query, and we let GPT-3 generate 8 natural language question-candidates to increase the linguistic diversity.
-Since there is no additional input required beyond the SQL query (e.g., database schema, extra information about the DB, DB contents), this approach can easily be transferred to any new database without any manual effort or need for extra data.
+Since there is no additional input required beyond the SQL query (e.g., database schema, extra information about the DB, DB contents), this approach easily transfers to any new database without any manual effort or need for extra data.

 For the more domain-specific databases, we conduct fine-tuning on GPT-3 with the manually created seed NL/SQL pairs.
 Afterwards we apply the fine-tuned LLMs to translate SQL to NL.
 As in the Spider dataset, to obtain a larger variety of questions and achieve higher linguistic diversity, we generate several candidate NLQs per query.
 This approach also approximates the Spider dataset where each SQL query has multiple semantically equivalent natural language questions.